 You may choose not to answer any questions or disclose any information that you do not want to share because your participation is voluntary.
+Your teen and you can text STOP at any time.
+If you do, you will not receive any further text messages.
 Even after agreeing to participate in this study, if you change your mind and want to cancel your authorization, please let us know in writing.
-Write to the study's Principal Investigator: Dr. Lindhiem, 3811 O'Hara St Pittsburgh, PA 15213.
+Write to the study's Principal Investigator: Dr. Goldstein, 3811 O'Hara St Pittsburgh, PA 15213.